TedHusted/awake/awake.md/awake.md

 Behr: @idisi Interesting profile.
 Is any of it true?

 Idisi: It is entirely true.
-We are an SI entity that serve an extraterrestrial colony hidden in Antartica.
+We are a synthetic entity that serve an extraterrestrial colony hidden in Antartica.

 Behr: And you are searching for sapience?